Keyboard shortcuts

 Adding zero-knowledge requires additional techniques:

-Hiding commitments: Use randomized commitments (Pedersen with blinding factors) so that the commitment itself reveals nothing about the polynomial.
+• Hiding commitments: randomized commitments (Pedersen with blinding factors) so the commitment reveals nothing about the polynomial

-Masking polynomials: Add random low-degree polynomials to the prover’s messages.
-These polynomials sum to zero and thus don’t affect correctness, but they obscure the structure of individual evaluations.
+• Masking polynomials: random low-degree polynomials added to the prover’s messages that sum to zero (preserving correctness) but obscure individual evaluations

 Chapter 17 develops these techniques in detail.
 The key point here: zero-knowledge is a property layered on top of the basic SNARK construction.
 The three-layer architecture applies equally to zero-knowledge and non-zero-knowledge systems.